One of North Iceland's beautiful waterfalls.

 Jökulsárlón glacier lagoon in its fall colours.

 Discover the very best things to do and places to see in Iceland in October.
-With everything you need to know about what the weather's like in the fall, how to get around, what to pack, and what tours you should embark on.
+With everything you need to know about the weather in the fall, how to get around, what to pack, and what tours you should embark on.
 This is the ultimate guide to visiting Iceland in October!

 October is one of the quietest months for visiting Iceland.
 There are far fewer tourists at this time of year than there can be during the height of summer, for example.